bsmg/beat-saber-community-wiki/support.md

 4. Reinstall the game
 5. Before Modding Launch The Game Once `Vanilla Or Without Mods **FIRST**`

-To perform a clean installation youre going to have to make sure that all of the files related to beatsaber have been deleted "Application Data being a separate thing"
+To perform a clean installation you're going to have to make sure that all of the files related to beatsaber have been deleted "Application Data being a separate thing"
 **First make sure you've backed up all of your custom content!** `Refer To :`[Backing Up Custom Content](#4-1-backing-up-custom-content)
 Then you'll have to go to whichever directory you had beatsaber installed and **Delete the ENTIRE Beat Saber Folder** to make sure you have no files left over which may break your game or mods, Oculus just deletes the folder as is, but this may but highly unlikely break or not work, but better safe than sorry!